Putting things right

 You can find contact details for local MPs and Councillors on www.writetothem.com.

 You can also self-refer your complaint to the Housing Ombudsman Service (www.housing-ombudsman.org.uk or 0300 111 3000) eight weeks after you receive our final response.

 Even if you decide to refer your complaint to the Housing Ombudsman, we would still be very happy to continue to try to resolve your complaint in the meantime.

 The Housing Ombudsman does not consider all complaints and you may need to refer your complaint to another body.

 Complaints about care services should be referred to the Local Government & Social Care Ombudsman (LGO) (www.lgo.org.uk; 0300 061 0614); or to the Care Quality Commission www.cqc.org.uk or 0300 0616161).

-Please read our complaints FAQ and policy; or get in touch with us if you have any question about our complaints process.
-For more information about how we use, store and protect your personal data, please see our privacy notice.
+Please get in touch with us if you have any questions about our complaints process.
+For more information about how we use, store and protect your personal data, please read our privacy notice.